Data-driven root-cause analysis for distributed system anomalies: Background and preliminaries

 \subsection{Spatiotemporal pattern network (STPN)}

-STPN modeling involves partitioning/discretization, followed by learning markov machines.
-While details can be found in~\cite{sarkar2014sensor,LGJS16conf}, we are providing brief description for completeness.
+STPN modeling involves learning sequential characteristics in a univariate and pairwise manner from a multi-dimensional time-series data.
+While details can be found in~\cite{sarkar2014sensor,LGJS16conf}, we are providing a brief description here for completeness.

-Consider a multivariate time series, $X=\{X^{\mathbb{A}}(t)$, $t \in \mathbb{N}$, $\mathbb{A}=1,2,\cdots, n\}$, where $n$ is the number of variables or dimension of the time series, corresponding to the number of nodes in graphical modeling.
+Consider a multivariate time series, $\mathbf{X}=\{X^{\mathbb{A}}(t)$, $t \in \mathbb{N}$, $\mathbb{A}=1,2,\cdots, n\}$, where $n$ is the number of variables or dimension of the time series, corresponding to the number of nodes in graphical modeling.
 Let $\mathbb{X}$ denote a set of partitioning/discretization functions~\cite{RRSY09}, $\mathbb{X}: \ X(t)\to S$, that transform a general dynamic system (time series $X(t)$) into a symbol sequence $S$ with an alphabet set $\Sigma$.
-Various partitioning approaches have been proposed in the literature, such as uniform partitioning (UP), maximum entropy partitioning (MEP, used for the present study), maximally bijective discretization (MBD)~\cite{sarkar2013maximally} and statistically similar discretization (SSD)~\cite{SS16}.
+Various partitioning approaches have been proposed in the literature, such as uniform partitioning (UP), maximum entropy partitioning (MEP, used for the present study), maximally bijective discretization (MBD) and statistically similar discretization (SSD)~\cite{SS16}.
 Subsequently, a probabilistic finite state automaton (PFSA) is defined to describe states (representing various parts of the data space) and probabilistic transitions among them (can be learnt from data) via $D$-Markov machine and $xD$-Markov machine.
+Related definitions and further details on learning schemes can be found in~\cite{sarkar2014sensor}.
 With this setup, an STPN is defined as: